Uploading to Strava

 - watts as power

-Strava reads TCX Courses and only uses the <Track>
+Strava reads TCX Courses and only uses the <Track>, <TotalTimeSeconds> <DistanceMeters>, and <Calories> from the <Lap> tag.
+All other aggregated information is ignored.

-where ‘biking’, ‘running’, ‘hiking’, ‘walking’ and ‘swimming’ are mapped to their respective activity types.
+Activity type is detected from <Activity Sport="*"> where ‘biking’, ‘running’, ‘hiking’, ‘walking’ and ‘swimming’ are mapped to their respective activity types.
 No other types are currently supported.

 A reference TCX file can be obtained for any of your own activities from the Strava website.
 Visit here, first replacing :id with the ID of one of your own activities.